dktr0/Punctual/REFERENCE.md

 point [x] [y] -- returns 1 when current fragment is within a pixel of x and y, 0 otherwise

-hline [y] -- returns 1 when current fragment is within a pixel of a horizontal line at y, 0 otherwise

-vline [x] -- returns 1 when current fragment is within a pixel of a vertical line at x, 0 otherwise

 rect [x] [y] [w] [h] -- returns 1 when current fragment is within rectangle (x and y are centre not corner), 0 otherwise

+hline [y] [w] -- returns 1 when current fragment is within w of a horizontal line at y, 0 otherwise

+vline [x] [w] -- returns 1 when current fragment is within w of a vertical line at x, 0 otherwise

+iline [x1] [y1] [x2] [y2] -- returns 1 when current fragment is within w of an infinite line that passes through x1,y1 and x2,y2; otherwise 0

+line [x1] [y1] [x2] [y2] -- returns 1 when current fragment is within w of a line that goes from x1,y1 and x2,y2; otherwise 0

+tex "https://url-to-image-file" [x] [y] -- accesses a texture built from the image file in question

 ## Punctual Output Notations